TaliesinDS/STL-manager/docs/API_SPEC.md

 - GraphQL overlay needed?
 (Maybe later for complex querying.)
 - Multi-tenant isolation?
 (Not in scope now.)
 - Delta feed for synchronization beyond audit (e.g., change stream).
+- How should inferred unit↔part compatibility be exposed vs explicit `unit_part_link`?
+Separate endpoint (`/units/{id}/compatible-parts?inferred=true`) or flag in results?
+- Do we need a `PUT /units/{id}/bundle` edit endpoint to allow atomic link updates for variants and parts in one transaction?

 ## 18. Sample OpenAPI Skeleton (Abbreviated)
 ```